 Crossfight Against Cancer

-Crossfit is an up-and-coming work out craze that pairs body and mind pushing workouts, with a healthy diet.
+Crossfit is a work out craze that pairs body and mind pushing workouts, with a healthy diet.
 Matt Pogozinski M.D. organized an amazing event which brought together two Evanston, IL gyms, and its members to develop difficult work out of the day (WOD) and have participants raise funds for their personal WOD’s.
 With over 35 participants the event raised $13,500.

 The first annual Skierpalooza was held on April 28, 2012 raising over $5,000 for cancer prevention and early detection.
 This event brought together the global water skiing community for a day of fun in the sun and a gala in the evening.
 Participants were allowed to do test runs of Radar Water-skis during the day, in the evening all participants were invited to a gala featuring a silent auction of Bill Doster’s renowned water-ski photographs.